 I was about to share fears and hopes with my ancestors.
-With the aid (and the patience) of Pino, I journeyed to Sardinia through the oldest Carnival I had ever seen, or experienced, because, let’s face it, you can’t just see a 2000-year-old ritual, you need to experience it.
+With the aid (and the patience) of Pino, I journeyed to Sardinia through the oldest Carnival I had ever seen or experienced, because, let’s face it, you can’t just see a 2000-year-old ritual, you need to experience it.

-Being born in Sardinia myself and having lived for twenty years only 60 km away from Mamoiada, I have always known this tradition, but after seeing what it actually does for the spirit of the village, I’ve realized I had never captured the spirit of lonesome figure of the Mamuthones.
+Being born in Sardinia myself and having lived for twenty years only 60 km away from Mamoiada, I have always known this tradition, but after seeing what it actually does for the spirit of the village, I’ve realized I had never captured the spirit of the lonesome figure of the Mamuthones.

-In the Italian tradition the Carnival has always been an occasion for wild parties, bright colors and funny masks.
+In the Italian tradition, the Carnival has always been an occasion for wild parties, bright colors, and funny masks.

 Big cities such as small villages organize colorful parades, convoys of allegoric carriages making a mockery of the latest events populating the political scene — three days of total craziness, probably made easier by the fact that everybody wears a mask.

-All over Sardinia, the vast and lightly populated island off Tuscany’s coast, festivals are major part of the calendar.
+All over Sardinia, the vast and lightly populated island off Tuscany’s coast, festivals are a major part of the calendar.

-Stepping back in tim
+Stepping back in Time with Mamuthones

 In Mamoiada, Sardinia, forget all this.
 Or at least be prepared for a deep, mystical experience.